-Behind a friendly-sounding term of “buddy punching” looms a fraud that menaces multiple companies, causes millions of dollars of losses and reinforces the stereotype that there is a constant distrust between the employees and employers.
+Behind a friendly sounding term of “buddy punching” looms a fraud that menaces multiple companies, causes millions of dollars of losses and reinforces the stereotype that there is a constant distrust between the employees and employers.
+This form of time theft not only affects trust but can significantly inflate payroll costs.
 And the practice roots to the razor-sharp wits of Halbert Powers Gillette.

 Born in the second half of the XIX century, Halbert Powers Gillette was a renowned American engineer and business theorist focused on civil engineering.
 Apart from his construction works, he published multiple books, both on the construction itself, and all the back office.

-In one of them, he praised time clocks as devices “of immense value” when it comes to calculating the working time of an employee in an office or a shop.
-Among the advantages of the device, Gillette named it a much easier calculation of the working time, no need for control from the supervisor, and much automation in the process.
+In one of them, he praised employee clocks and the buddy punching time clock as devices “of immense value” when it comes to calculating the working time of an employee in an office or a shop.
+Among the advantages of the device, Gillette named it a much easier calculation of the employee time, no need for control from the supervisor, and much automation in the process.

-What he probably didn’t predict in his enthusiasm is a fraud unseen before the automation era he so strongly evangelized – the buddy punching.
+What he probably didn’t predict in his enthusiasm was a fraud unseen before the automation era he so strongly evangelized – the buddy punching.
+And although it may appear harmless at first, buddy punching consequences are real and measurable.
+It distorts time tracking, increases costs per employee, and erodes team integrity.

 What is buddy punching – definition